 Virus and Prevention Information

-- The coronavirus that causes COVID-19 is spreading very easily and sustainably between people.
-Information from the ongoing COVID-19 pandemic suggest that this virus spreads more efficiently than influenza, but not as efficiently as measles, which is highly contagious.
+- The coronavirus that causes COVID-19 spreads easily and sustainably between people.
+It spreads more efficiently than influenza, but not as efficiently as measles, which is highly contagious.

 - The virus is spread by respiratory droplets produced when an infected person coughs or sneezes.
-These droplets can land in the eyes, noses, or mouths of people who are nearby, or even be inhaled into the lungs.
+These droplets can land in the eyes, noses, or mouths of people who are nearby, or even be inhaled into the lungs, or by touching eyes, nose or mouth with hands that have the virus on them.

 - People are thought to be most contagious when they have symptoms but can be contagious early in course of illness.
-New evidence suggests that some people may have the infection and not have symptoms and can spread the infection.
+People may have the infection and not have symptoms and can spread the infection.

 - The elderly and adults with underlying health conditions are at increased risk for severe disease.
 Children seem to present with milder disease, but children have also been hospitalized with COVID-19.